edulinq/autograder-py/README.md

 To proxy submit source files for a student, use the `autograder.cli.courses.assignments.submissions.proxy.submit` command.
 Here is an example where course staff submits code (`my_file.py`) on behalf of `student@test.edulinq.org`.
-The example does not set a `--proxy-time` so the command automatically sets one that does not mark the submissions as late.
+The example does not set a `--proxy-time` so the command automatically sets a proxy time that does not mark the submissions as late.
 ```sh
 python3 -m autograder.cli.courses.assignments.submissions.proxy.submit --proxy-email student@test.edulinq.org my_file.py
 ```